ZOOLOGIST

 The florals are the star of the show here, opening with a strong floral and slightly sweetened scent.
 Now as a guy with a balcony and strictly articial flowers in his house (partially due to my cats eating flowers, partially due to my gift to let even cactuses die within a week), I’m not able to distinguish most florals.
 My initial connection with Hummingbird was the smell of orchids.

 The second main note here is honey, but in the opening I only got the sweetness and not so much the creamy or smooth texture that sometimes comes with a honey accord.
 Most surprisingly, when looking at the listed notes, is that I barely got any of the fruits in the opening.
 Pear, apple, cherry and plum are listed, but I wouldn’t say this has a fruity opening.
 It’s not until the drydown, where fruits become a more prominent player, turning into a sweet pear fragrance to my nose.
 Whereas the first hours have a slight musky and powdery undertone, the drydown also becomes much creamier, which I really enjoyed.
-Overall, this is a beautiful, smooth fragrance, but it leans overly feminine for my personal taste.
-Obviously, everyone should be able to wear any kind of fragrance, but the opening reminded me of female hair shampoos and I would highly recommend this to female readers, for the guys I’d suggest getting your hands on a sample first.
+Overall, this is a beautiful, smooth fragrance.
+It leans pretty far traditionally feminine.
+Obviously, everyone should be able to wear any kind of fragrance, but the opening reminded me of female hair shampoos and I would highly recommend this to female readers in particular.